From value to value(s)

 In Alpha & outcomes, I argue that SI must prove its contribution and – dare I say – value on two key levels.
 My first point is that embedding the enriched insights gleaned from SI is critical to active investment performance.
 Client outcomes, on the other hand, can be elusive and properly grasping them will determine success in delivering for clients of all types.
 Hans Christoph-Hirt picks up the baton and elaborates on this theme in The Future of Stewardship.

 To help understand a major element of SI, we explore the investment opportunities and potential risks arising from the transition to net zero in Green spending and clean energy investment.
-Lucy Thomas talks about customisation and how it is unrealistic to expect all clients’ ESG preferences to magically align, along with what that means for asset managers (See Morals, markets & menus).
-And Michele Gambera, Alexander Eisele and Ryan Primmer analyse the various ESG benchmarks on offer to see the level and flavour of ESG they each offer (See Benchmarking ESG).
+Lucy Thomas talks about customization and how it is unrealistic to expect all clients’ ESG preferences to magically align, along with what that means for asset managers (See Morals, markets & menus).
+And Michele Gambera, Alexander Eisele and Ryan Primmer analyze the various ESG benchmarks on offer to see the level and flavor of ESG they each offer (See Benchmarking ESG).

 Natural capital is an area that can no longer be ignored.
 Inextricably linked to climate change, we cannot afford to think of the erosion of nature as a separate issue.
 Putting a price on nature tries to capture a wide-ranging conversation between Professor Dasgupta, one of the world’s foremost experts on environmental economics, and Adam Gustafsson.
 They start to explore how we might incorporate natural capital in valuation metrics and models.
 In Securing a sustainable food supply Olivia Muir, Darren Rabenou and Manisha Bicchieri build on this and remind of the need to balance a more productive global food system while reducing natural resource inputs if we are to tackle food security.